Maks-eco/svoyak/README.md

 # svoyak

-Interface for a multiplayer quiz
+Interface for a multiplayer quiz.